return42/sphkerneldoc/linux_src_doc/drivers/clk/keystone/sci-clk_c.rst

 entry and registers it with the common clock framework.
 Called from the common clock framework, when a corresponding of_clk_get call is executed, or recursively from itself when parsing parent clocks.
-Returns a pointer to the hw clock struct, or ERR_PTR value in failure.
+Returns 0 on success, negative error code on failure.

 .. _`sci_clk_get`: